- Common Misunderstandings About Indonesian Work Permits

-With the confusion between a work permit and a work visa, some foreigners or investors might make the wrong call.
-Specifically for directors or board members of a company in Indonesia, you must get a work permit to stay for a significant amount of time.
+With the confusion between a work permit and a work visa, some foreigners or investors need to make the right call.
+Specifically, directors or board members of a company in Indonesia must get a work permit to stay for a significant amount of time.

-Foreign workers who stay and work in Indonesia without a work permit are subject to IDR 500 billion fine and may also face 5 years of imprisonment, according to the Indonesian immigration law.
+Foreign workers who stay and work in Indonesia without a work permit are subject to IDR 500 billion fine and may also face five years of imprisonment, according to Indonesian immigration law.

 To avoid these situations, always consult with an Indonesian visa agent for details and the latest version of the immigration law.

-The process of getting a work permit in Indonesia can be complicated by unforeseen issues.
-Cekindo’s team of global specialists at InCorp Indonesia (formerly Cekindo) can quickly review any situation and help make the whole process easier.
+Getting a work permit in Indonesia can be complicated by unforeseen issues.
+A team of global specialists at InCorp Indonesia (formerly Cekindo) can quickly review any situation and help make the whole process easier.
 Contact us today.